Eric-HYL/showcase/README.md

 The script has five options of targets under the section "Select features and targets".
 Change the targets to see different results.

 In the presentation ppt, the Average R^2 Score is the average score out of seven trials with the seeds 1~7.
 The figures show the best trials only.

+Future Improvements:
+- Show the trend of energy consumption of each industry against features with area graph.
+- X axis label of the prediction graph should be clearer (instead of "sample", explain it is "year").
+- Avoid using highly correlated features together.